walshbr/textanalysiscoursebook/book/topic-modeling/bags-of-words.md

 layout: lesson
 title:  Bags of Words
 ---
 When we read, our eyes move in sequence across the page and take in phrase after phrase in the order in which they were intended.
+This fact allows us to do interesting things graphing words over time using [Voyant](/textanalysiscoursebook/book/https:/voyant-tools.org).
 This sense of chronology is integral to how we, as human readers, understand texts.
 But it is possible to imagine other ways of reading.
 Have you ever skimmed over a page backwards looking at every other word?
 You probably still got the gist of the text even though you didn't read it in order and even though you missed many of the words.

 Take this passage:

 > I will, for the sake of argument, assume that the information given to the coroner by the officer of one of the medical schools is correct, and that Dr. Phillips is right in considering that the character of the mutilation in question justifies the assumption that the perpetrator was probably one who possessed some knowledge of anatomy.
 But that the inference which has been deduced is warranted, any one who is the least acquainted with medical science and practice will unhesitatingly deny and indignantly repudiate.
 That a lunatic may have desired to obtain possession of certain organs for some insane purpose is very possible, and the theory of the murdering fiend being a madman only derives confirmation from the information obtained by the coroner.
 But that the parts of the body carried off were wanted for any quasi scientific publication, or any other more or less legitimate purpose, no one having any knowledge of medical science will for a moment believe.

-The excerpt is from a letter about the Jack the Ripper murders from the _Pall Mall Gazette_ published on September 28, 1888.
-Even without knowing anything about the context, you can probably infer rough senses of the topic of the text: murder.
+The excerpt is from [a letter](/textanalysiscoursebook/book/http:/www.casebook.org/press_reports/pall_mall_gazette/18880928.html) cited below about the Jack the Ripper murders from the _Pall Mall Gazette_ published on September 28, 1888.
+Even without knowing anything about the context, you can probably infer a rough sense of the topic of the text: murder.
 We might further say that there are a number of overlapping topics in the text: evidence, medicine, murder, and many more.
-But how did you know this?
-Besides reading the whole text, you could probably skim and get a sense from certain words that strongly indicate these topics to you.
-Here is the same passage with one representation of how reading might have taken place for you using [_Prism_](/textanalysiscoursebook/book/https:/prism.scholarslab.org).
+But how did you recognize these themes in the paragraph?
+If you skimmed the text, certain words might have lept out at you as indicating these topics.
+You see the words "coroner" and "body," and these words suggest particular things and not others.
+They make you think, "This article is about crime or medicine."
+They do not make you think, "Oh I'm reading a recipe for a nice guacamole" \(or at least we really hope they don't\).
+Vocabulary are the building blocks of the themes in a passage, and we can, theoretically, determine the topics at work in a text by paying close attention to the kinds of words that appear in it.
+Here is the same passage with one representation of how the reading process for this article might have taken place for you using [_Prism_](/textanalysiscoursebook/book/https:/prism.scholarslab.org).
 We have highlighted various words associated with particular categories as such:

 ```
 Highlight Color: Topic